saasform/saasform/packages/express-session-jwt/README.md

 }))
 ```

-Minimal example for `@saasform/express-session` that also validates and upgrade existing sessions:
+Minimal example for `express-session-jwt` that also validates and upgrade existing sessions:
 ```js
 app.use(session({
   secret: 'keyboard cat',  // validate then upgrade original sessions